 Think of your WordPress website as a naked man or woman (I will let you choose) then you only need to dress him or her.
 In other words, Themes gives your site the design, the look you want.
 You will find tens of thousands of available themes which might make your choice as hard as choosing your favorite ben and jerry’s ice cream flavor (Ok I love them all lol).
-Some themes are free; others are premium (paid) like the ones of studiopress that I really like.
+Some themes are free; others are premium (paid).
 You can also ask a developer to customize an existing theme to your liking.
 (Feel free to contact me if you need 🙂 )

 6) Plugins for more features

 Plugins are tools that you add to your WordPress website to get additional features.
 Those tools will extend the functionality of your website: it is like having a regular car and adding options to make it look and do what you need.
 You can add a slider (images sliding), a backup plugin to create automatic backups of you website in case you get hacked like backupbuddy, an e commerce plugin and so much more..….
 Here again, you will find thousands of plugins (free and paid) to choose from.

 7) SEO : an asset for the search engines